What is Thematic Analysis? A Comprehensive Guide to Methods & AI-Powered Tools

 May require specialized expertise in qualitative research methods

-Whether you build your own AI-powered feedback analytics solution or buy a proprietary solution like Thematic, the steps are similar.
+Whether you build your own AI-powered feedback analytics solution or buy a proprietary solution like Thematic, here’s how it works:

 Thematic analysis in action with Thematic.

-• Speed and Efficiency: AI can process massive volumes of text data in a fraction of the time it would take a human analyst.
+• You can process large volumes of text data significantly faster than a human analyst.

-• Accuracy and Consistency: AI algorithms apply consistent criteria for identifying themes, minimizing the risk of human error and bias.
+• AI algorithms help reduce the risk of human error and bias.

 Thematic is a cross-industry, cross-function solution.